Thursday, December 31, 2020

 but it won't change the fact that he doesn't even have a slave or a bank account!

-Catullus was a Roman statesman born in Verona (Cisalpine Gaul, located in northern Italy) who lived during the tumultuous last days of the Roman Republic.
-His poetry offers rare insight into the mores of the time period.
+Catullus [Gaius Valerius Catullus; 84 – 54 BCE, modern Italy] was a Roman statesman born in Verona [modern Italy] who lived during the tumultuous last days of the Roman Republic.
+His poetry offers rare insight into the lives of people who lived during his time period.
 Like Propertius and Tibullus, Catullus used a pseudonym for the objects of his attention; many of his love poems were addressed to either “Lesbia” or “Juventius.”

 Saturday, December 5, 2020